Bowen Park, Brisbane: History

 During 1950 to 1959, Harry Oakman, Parks Superintendent for Brisbane City Council, prepared a plan for additional works in Bowen Park, including the addition of paths and drinking fountains, and the redesign of garden beds.
 His intention was to present colourful patterned displays on the lawns to passing traffic and tram passengers and to patients and staff in the Royal Brisbane Hospital (across Bowen Bridge Road).
-He retained most of the major trees planted during 1914–1917 and those remaining from the QAS period including fig trees (Ficus benjamina) in the centre, bunya (Araucaria bidwilli), hoop (Araucaria cunninghamii) and Cook (Araucaria columnaris) pines, phoenix palm (Phoenix sp), an English oak (Quercus robus), a rubber tree (Ficus elastica), frangipanis (Plumeria obtusa) and poincianas (Delonix regia).
+He retained most of the major trees planted during 1914–1917 and those remaining from the QAS period including fig trees (Ficus benjamina) in the centre, bunya (Araucaria bidwillii), hoop (Araucaria cunninghamii) and Cook (Araucaria columnaris) pines, phoenix palm (Phoenix sp), an English oak (Quercus robusta), a rubber tree (Ficus elastica), frangipanis (Plumeria obtusa) and poincianas (Delonix regia).
 He replaced the circular flower beds on the southern sloping lawn with decorative shaped colourful beds.
 On the cleared northern terrace he planted a large circular arrangement of flower beds surrounded by a hedge.
 He added paths and modified the Bowen Bridge Road edge to include extensive flower beds.
 A drinking fountain was included at the south entrance off Bowen Bridge Road.
 His plant vocabulary included acalyphas, crotons, plumbago, belerperone and ginger - plants used in many of his Brisbane park designs.

 Since 1960 the Brisbane City Council park management has maintained the park structure and layout of paths and retained the trees.
 Many display beds for annuals have been removed.
 The large round bedding display in the north section has been removed and perennials planted in the central beds.
-The edge of the Park to Bowen Bridge Road has been altered with road widenings and the addition of a tram shelter (c.1920s) and bus shelters (c.1990s).
+The edge of the Park to Bowen Bridge Road has been altered with road widenings and the addition of a tram shelter (c.
+1920s) and bus shelters (c.
+1990s).
 The lower stone walls, Acalypha hedging and some flower displays remain.